Contact Us |

 If no corrective action is required, the transplant center will receive an audit completion certificate when the report is sent.

 High quality data provides the foundation for CIBMTR research.
-To further support the collection of quality data, effective June 1, 2015, CIBMTR implemented consequences for centers that have particularly high error rates or that consistently fail to meet data quality standards.
-Centers will only be eligible for audit consequences if they fail an audit occurring after the implementation date (after June 1, 2015).
-Audits prior to the implementation date may be considered when evaluating the center's performance during the past three audits.
+To further support the collection of quality data, CIBMTR implemented consequences for centers that have particularly high error rates or that consistently fail to meet data quality standards.
+Effective

-Domestic Centers and International Centers Reporting U.S. Donors:
+For Domestic and International Centers Reporting Transplants with US Donors: